 Gas central heating.
 Electric oven with gas hob, microwave, fridge, washing machine, dishwasher, TV with FreeSat, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair.
 Off road parking for 1 car.
 Lawned garden with patio and furniture.
 Balcony with furniture.
 Sorry, no pets and no smoking.
 Shop and pub 10 mins walk.
 Note: First floor balcony, young children to be supervised.

 Porth is a small seaside village on the outskirts of Newquay.
 The village offers a shop, cafes, restaurants and a pub on the sandy beach, plus nearby is the South West Coast Path, which boasts spectacular scenery.
 Watergate Bay, with its rolling waves, surf schools, cafe and pubs, is a short walk away, and the popular resort of Newquay with its beaches, watersports, pubs, restaurants, zoo and aquarium is well worth a visit.
-Fistral Beach and surf centre are three miles west of Porth, and the charming fishing village of Padstow, along with Bodmin Moor, the city of Truro, Falmouth and the world-famous Eden Project are all within easy reach, making Porth an ideal base for a Cornish getaway.
+Fistral Beach and surf centre are three miles west of Porth, whilst the surf training school at Lusty Glaze Beach is actually within the village.
+The charming fishing village of Padstow, along with Bodmin Moor, the city of Truro, Falmouth and the world-famous Eden Project are all within easy reach, making Porth an ideal base for a Cornish getaway.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.